alanng10/class-lang/Docue/Article/English/a.md

 The English uses the verb phrase "did is" instead of "was" and "were".

+The English uses the word "has" instead of the word "have".

 The English does not capitalize first letter of the first word in sentence.

 The English uses singular root words instead of participle.